junxit/us-congress-bills-113/metadata.md

 - 2013-07-15 — Committee on Energy and Natural Resources.
 Reported by Senator Wyden with amendments.
 With written report No. 113-74.
 - 2013-07-15 — Committee on Energy and Natural Resources.
 Reported by Senator Wyden with amendments.
 With written report No. 113-74.
 - 2013-07-15 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 131.
+- 2014-12-16 — Amendment SA 4122 agreed to in Senate by Unanimous Consent.
+- 2014-12-16 — Amendment SA 4122 proposed by Senator Pryor for Senator Johnson SD. (consideration: CR S6926; text: CR S6926) To provide an offset.
+- 2014-12-16 — Measure laid before Senate by unanimous consent. (consideration: CR S6924-6929)
+- 2014-12-16 — Passed Senate with amendments by Unanimous Consent. (text: CR S6927-6928)
+- 2014-12-16 — Passed/agreed to in Senate: Passed Senate with amendments by Unanimous Consent.(text: CR S6927-6928)
+- 2014-12-16 — Senate amendment agreed to: Amendment SA 4122 agreed to in Senate by Unanimous Consent.
+- 2014-12-16 — Senate amendment proposed (on the floor): Amendment SA 4122 proposed by Senator Pryor for Senator Johnson SD.(consideration: CR S6926; text: CR S6926)
+- 2014-12-16 — Senate amendment submitted
+- 2014-12-16 — The committee amendments agreed to by Unanimous Consent. (text of measure as reported in Senate: CR S6924-6926)